Vivek1258/End-to-end-deep-learning-project-Tell-me-about-the-image/README.md

 ## Data

+The dataset used for this project is the “Flickr8K” dataset.
+Flickr8K dataset includes images obtained from the Flickr web-site
+ - It is a labeled dataset.
+ - The dataset consists of 8000 photos.
+ - There are 5 captions for each photo.
+ - The dataset can be found at Kaggle
+ - The dataset is small and the size is 1.14 GB.
+ - Thus this dataset is best for this project.

 link : https://www.kaggle.com/shadabhussain/flickr8k

-The dataset used for this project is the “Flickr8K” dataset[3].
-Flickr8K dataset includes images obtained from the Flickr web-site It is a labeled dataset.
-The dataset consists of 8000 photos.
-There are 5 captions for each photo.
-The dataset can be found at Kaggle[3]
-The dataset is small and the size is 1.14 GB.
-Thus this dataset is best for this project.

 ## Algothrim